-You should have a minimum of four GCSEs at grade C or above, a BTEC Level 2 First Diploma in Sport (ideally at merit standard) or NVQ Level 2 in related area.
+You should have a minimum of four GCSEs at Grade 4/C or above, a BTEC Level 2 First Diploma in Sport (ideally at Merit standard) or NVQ Level 2 in a related area.
 You will also need to attend an interview.
-A criminal records check is needed to attend school and community programme placements.
+A criminal records check is needed for you to attend school and community programme placements.

-This programme is equivalent to three A levels.
-Some of the units you will study include: the principles of anatomy and physiology in sport; the physiology of fitness; assessing risk in sport; fitness training and programming; sports coaching; sports development; fitness testing for sport and exercise and practical team sports.
-You will also have the opportunity to gain additional qualifications such as Community Sports Leaders Award, Coaching Awards (1st4sport FA Level 1 and Level 2 Coaching) and Functional Skills in Communications and ICT.
+This programme is equivalent to three A Levels.
+Some of the units you will study include: the principles of anatomy and physiology in sport, the physiology of fitness, assessing risk in sport, fitness training and programming, sports coaching, sports development, fitness testing for sport and exercise, and practical team sports.
+You will also have the opportunity to gain additional qualifications such as Community Sports Leaders Award, Coaching Awards (FA Level 1 and Level 2 Coaching) and Functional Skills in Communications and ICT.
 There are many opportunities for you to assist in coaching sport in primary schools, help officiate at championships and work at other sports events in the area.
 The course also gives learners the opportunity to develop a range of techniques, personal skills and attributes essential for successful performance in working life.

-Various activities and events are organised by the Students Union.
-Within the sports department we organise outdoor adventure activity days, residential trips (with subsidised activities), and college sports teams compete in the British Colleges Sport Leagues.
+Various activities and events are organised by the Students’ Union.
+Within the sports department we organise outdoor adventure activity days, residential trips (with subsidised activities), and college sports teams compete in the Association of Colleges Sport Leagues.
 You will also have the chance to lead activities in local primary schools and overseas in Goa with disadvantaged children.

 Assessment will take various forms including practical assessment, written coursework and presentations.